 Summing up, as beneficial as it may appear at the first sight, using a lot of capital for just one trade is usually a bad idea and the above example proves how much can be gained by taking it easy.
 Again, we encourage you to revisit the above described simulation when it seems that you “have to” bet everything on one speculative trade as it seems so extremely profitable.
 It may be, but trading is a game of probabilities and in order to grow your capital, you’ll have to manage the sizes of your bets and in most cases it means using less capital than emotions suggest.
 We are not trading just for the fun of it, we are trading to make money and in most cases smaller positions can help us in that, while bigger positions can do harm – be sure to monitor the sizes of the positions.
 Remember – sometimes less is more.

 Finally, if you read the entire message and managed to get to this paragraph… Congratulations!
 It was a very long read, but we’re happy that you dedicated time to help us help you in your trading and investments.
-Remember, if you'd like to take a free trial of our Oil Trading Alerts or Gold & Silver Trading Alerts, all it takes, is just a few clicks - it's a starting bonus that you get once you sign up to our free mailing list.
+Remember, if you'd like to take a free trial of our Forex Trading Alerts or Gold & Silver Trading Alerts, all it takes, is just a few clicks - it's a starting bonus that you get once you sign up to our free mailing list.
 We encourage you to.

 Free Forex & Gold Newsletter